 Miss Shari Krishnaratne

 I am a research fellow in the Department of Disease Control in the Faculty of Infectious and Tropical Diseases.
 I completed my MSc in Public Health Nutrition at the School in 2011.
 Prior to that, I obtained my MPH in International Health from the Boston University School of Public Health.
 I am a member of the Research and Evaluation Applied to Complex Interventions in Health (REACH) team at LSHTM.
-I am an Associate Public Health Nutritionist with the Association for Nutrition in the UK.

 I am a member of teaching staff for the MSc in Nutrition for Global Health and co-organize the Fundamental Public Health Nutrition module.